GrowthWizard/whisper-to-clipboard/README.md

 4. Press the same shortcut `CMD+Shift+R` again to stop recording
 5. The transcribed text will be automatically copied to your clipboard
 6. Paste the text anywhere using `Cmd+V` (Mac) / `Ctrl+V` (Windows/Linux)

+### Long Recordings

+For recordings longer than 1 minute:
+- If FFmpeg is installed, the extension will automatically split the recording into optimal chunks for better transcription accuracy
+- Each chunk will be processed separately and then combined into a single coherent transcription
+- This helps overcome Whisper API limitations with longer recordings

+## Configuration

+### Recording Duration

+You can configure the maximum recording duration:

+1. Via the extension panel: Click the "Set Recording Duration" button
+2. Via command palette: Run the "Set Maximum Recording Duration" command
+3. Via settings: Edit the `whisperToClipboard.recordingDurationSeconds` setting

+The default duration is 120 seconds (2 minutes), but you can set it up to 600 seconds (10 minutes).

+### Audio Quality

+You can configure the audio quality to balance between transcription accuracy and API costs:

+1. Via the extension panel: Click the "Set Audio Quality" button
+2. Via command palette: Run the "Set Audio Recording Quality" command
+3. Via settings: Edit the `whisperToClipboard.audioQuality` setting

+Available quality options:
+- **Economy (16kHz)**: Lower quality, smaller files, more economical for API usage
+- **Standard (24kHz)**: Good balance between quality and cost (default)
+- **High (44.1kHz)**: Best transcription quality but larger files

+### Language Settings

+You can configure how the extension handles different languages:

+1. Via the extension panel: Click the "Set Language Mode" button
+2. Via command palette: Run the "Set Transcription Language Mode" command
+3. Via settings: Edit the `whisperToClipboard.languageMode` setting

+Available language options:
+- **Auto-detect language** (default): Whisper will automatically detect the language you're speaking
+- **Specific language**: Force transcription in a specific language (English, German, French, etc.)

 ## Where is your API Key stored?